Best Of: Jude Law / Pedro Pascal

 I feel profound gratitude to be doing something that I love to do and the people that I get to do it with

-and being sort of always a part of an experience, you know.
+and being sort of always a part of an experience, you know, whether it's well-received or not.

-but always like everyone involved is putting their entire selves and bodies into, you know, and
+But always like everyone involved is putting their entire selves and bodies into, you know,

 And getting to sit here with you is